turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

-It's also a good idea to unit test the service:
+It's also a necessary to unit test the service:

 ```ruby